 P. polydactylon is actually composed of three different geographically distinct lineages; in Europe (P. polydactylon 1), East Coast of North America (P. sp.
 10), and West Coast of America (P. polydactylon 2). , Morphotypes identified as P. polydactylon in Asia or South America belong to other species.

 It therefore seems that cosmopolitan lineages don't actually exist in Peltigera section Polydactylon.
-Widespread species having a panboreal distribution, or widespread in South America or in Asia exist, but no species have been found a or almost cosmopolitan distribution.
-The names used to identify similar morphotypes across continents and climatic zones were assigned to distinct evolutionary species.
+Widespread species having a panboreal distribution, or widespread in South America, or in Asia exist, but no species have been found with an actual or an almost cosmopolitan distribution.
+The names used to identify similar morphotypes across continents and climatic zones were assigned to distinct evolutionary species, which need formal description.

+Now that it is clear that most species only occur within well-delimited geographic range, this information can also be used to facilitate species delimitation.
+Once that morphologically similar species that are known not to occur in a specific zone have been dismissed, it will be easier to identify Peltigera species.

 Supplementary Material